jna-358/occlusion-gaussians/Readme.md

 # Occlusion Avoidance for Robotic Manipulators using Rigid Gaussian Splatting
-J. Nazarenus, S. Reichhuber, R. Koch, S. Tomforde, S. Kou, F. Zhang
+J. Nazarenus, S. Reichhuber, R. Koch, S. Tomforde, S. Kou, F. Zhang jna@informatik.uni-kiel.de

 ![test](images/header.gif)

-This repository contains the official implementation of the paper *Occlusion Avoidance for Robotic Manipulators using Rigid Gaussian Splatting*.
+This repository contains the official implementation of the paper *Occlusion Avoidance for Robotic Manipulators using Rigid Gaussian Splatting* as submitted to *SN Computer Science*.
 The paper is a post-publication and extension of the conference paper [*Learning Occlusions in Robotic Systems: How to Prevent Robots from Hiding Themselves*](https://github.com/jna-358/occlusion_robots_hiding).

 <p align="center">
 <img src="images/norden-logo.png" alt="logo_norden" width="30%"/>